joelburget/slimlock/README.md

 -	show_username: whether or not to display the username on themes with only a single input box.
 1 to show, 0 to disable.
 	-	Default: 1
+-	show_welcome_msg: whether or not to display SLiM's welcome message.
+1 to show, 0 to disable.
+	-	Default: 0
 Copyright
 ---------
 slimlock copyright (c) 2010 Joel Burget